jhale/sysgenx-cublasdx-fenics/README.md

-# sysgenx-cublasdx-fenics

-This repository contains experiments assembling simple matrix-free finite element kernels using CUBlasDX
+# Experiments with cuBLASDx and FEniCS

+This repository contains experimental code for assembling simple matrix-free finite element kernels using GEMM functionality in [cuBLASDx](https://docs.nvidia.com/cuda/cublasdx/).
+Basix data structures are implemented using [DOLFINx](https://github.com/fenics/dolfinx). cuBLASDx allows for BLAS kernels to be called within a kernel - this allows for fusing linear algebra routines with other operations in a kernel, and even fusing linear algebra routines together.

+## Authors

+- Igor Baratta, NVIDIA Corporation.
+- Jack S. Hale, University of Luxembourg.

 ## Instructions

-### Building the Dockerfile
+### Building the docker image

+On the system

     export ENGINE=podman
     cd docker